ravisharda/pravega-developer-resources/docker-compose-commands.md

 ## Troubleshooting

 ```
+# Run a shell inside the Controller container
 docker exec -it compose_controller_1 sh

+# Run a shell inside the Segmentstore container
 docker exec -it compose_segmentstore_1 sh

+# Check logs for the entire deployment
 docker-compose logs

+# Check logs of a particular container
+docker logs compose_controller_1
 ```

 ## References & Further Reading